 The Local Tobacco Control Profiles for England provides a snapshot of the extent of tobacco use, tobacco related harm, and measures being taken to reduce this harm at a local level.
 These profiles have been designed to help local government and health services to assess the effect of tobacco use on their local populations.
 They will inform commissioning and planning decisions to tackle tobacco use and improve the health of local communities.

-The tool allows you to compare your local authority against other local authorities in the region and benchmark your local authority against the England average.
+The tool allows you to compare your local authority against other local authorities in the region and benchmark your local authority against the England or regional average.

 The tobacco control profiles are part of a series of products produced by Public Health England providing local data alongside national comparisons to support local health improvement.

 We are undertaking a new user survey, and we would very much appreciate your feedback.
 Please click here to complete it.
 The survey will close on 18 November 2014.

 New indicators have been added to the profiles including (at national level only) smoking prevalence in 15 year olds (regular and occasional smokers recorded in 2013), number of accidental fires caused by smoking related materials in 2012/13 and the number of resulting fatalities.
 Low birth weight of term babies is now also included (2012).

 More recent data has been added for the three smoking attributable mortality indicators (2011-13), deaths from lung cancer and COPD (2011-13), and smoking status at time of delivery (2013/14).

 Numbers of successful quitters, including CO validated and completeness of NS-SEC recording are now available for Local Authorities (2013).

 More recent data are now available for the three smoking attributable mortality indicators (2010-12), and all data for these indicators have been revised and recalculated using the new 2013 European Standard Population.

 Numbers of successful quitters, including CO validated and completeness of NS-SEC recording are now available for 2012/13.